EUGENE M. MCCARTHY, PHD GENETICS, ΦΒΚ

 [Translated by E. M. McCarthy.
 Original German.]

 A fishy story indeed!
-A probable case of sirenomelia?
+A case of sirenomelia?

-A report of what, if real, would be a pair of extremely odd hybrids, recalls tales of the Egyptian gods.
-It appears on the front page (column 1) of the August 30, 1864 issue of the Cleveland Morning Leader, a newspaper published in Cleveland, Ohio: (Access source)
+A report of what, if real, would be a pair of extremely odd hybrids, recalls Milton’s Hell and tales of the Egyptian gods.
+It appeared on the front page, column 1, of the August 30, 1864, issue of the Cleveland Morning Leader, a newspaper published in Cleveland, Ohio (source):

 Wonders never cease! and the greatest ever heard of in these modern times has just come to our knowledge from entirely reliable authority.
 It fully disproves the wisdom of Solomon when he proclaimed that “there is nothing new under the sun.”
 The facts related to us are:

 About two weeks ago the wife of a market gardener, residing at Eagle Point, in this city, gave birth to twins which, instead of being provided with the head and features of the “human form divine” had each the head and neck of a snake!
 Besides the head and shoulders the children were of natural and comely form—from the shoulders up they presented the horrible shape and characteristics of the serpent!
 Immediately after the birth a consultation of physicians was held, at which it was very properly decided to bleed the monsters to death, which was, accordingly done.
 What disposition was made of the bodies we have not yet learned.

 The cause assigned for the lusus naturae is that several months ago, shortly after the woman became enciente, her husband playfully threw a snake’s head into her face, which so frightened her that the foetus assumed the horrible shape into which they were brought into the world.